zuozhenggh/learning-library/data-management-library/big-data/bds/bds-quickstart-workshop/intro.md

 # Workshop Introduction and Overview

-The labs in this workshop walk you through all the steps to get started using the **Oracle Big Data Service (BDS)**.
+The labs in this workshop walk you through all the steps to get started using **Oracle Big Data Service (BDS)**.

 ## What is Oracle Big Data Service?
-Oracle Big Data Service is a platform cloud service specifically designed for a diverse set of big data use cases and workloads.
+Oracle Big Data Service is an Oracle Cloud Infrastructure service designed for a diverse set of big data use cases and workloads.
 From short-lived clusters used to tackle specific tasks to long-lived clusters that manage large data lakes, Big Data Service scales to meet an organization’s requirements at a low cost and with the highest levels of security.

 * Vertically integrated for Hadoop, Kafka, and Spark using Cloudera Enterprise Data Hub.
 * Highly secure and highly available clusters provisioned in minutes.